Courtney Comes to the Dolomites

 Today, we’ll gather in Bolzano, Italy and transfer by shared taxi to Ortisei in the afternoon.
 Before dinner, we’ll enjoy an overview of the week’s route, covering daily routines, and reviewing gear for each day’s adventure.

-We head up into the mountains, with an overnight adventure at the Plattkofel Hut, which features classic Dolomites cuisine and even hot showers!
+We head up into the mountains, with an overnight stay at the Plattkofel Hut, which features classic Dolomites cuisine and even hot showers!

-After a hearty hut buffet breakfast, we’ll run to the village of Selva in the Val Gardena.
+We’ll run to the village of Selva in the Val Gardena.
 If the weather is good, we have the option to summit dramatic Plattkofel Peak, the rocky 2,947-meter high summit of the Langkofel range.
-We’ll stop for lunch at the awe-inspiring Sassolungo hut, positioned in a large open cirque, surrounded by towering, craggy peaks.
-After some classic Italian hut refueling, we’ll run through spruce and larch forests down to Selva.

 This morning, we’ll have an early breakfast and say our goodbyes before each heading off.
 One thing is for sure: we’ll take plenty of memories of the past week with us wherever we go!